-You need to make yourself more valuable at work and stand out among your competition by improving your job skills.
+You need to make yourself more valuable at work and stand out among your competition by improving your high-income skills.
 While your college major would have provided you with the technical skills needed; what is often overlooked is the soft skills needed to survive and thrive at work.
 Even if you decided to travel off the beaten path when choosing your major, learning new skills always helps with getting a raise.

 You need to either be self-aware of your short comings in this area or seek advice from others.

 Do not ask your family or friends because they don’t want to hurt your feelings and will always mention that you are a great person who doesn’t need to change anything.
 That is just the nature of friendship.